4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 - When an I/O Instruction is executed, a command is issued to the appropriate I/O Module
 	- #### Programmed I/O
 		- **Polling:**
-		- `Refactor`
-			- The CPU continually checks the status or flag of the I/O device to determine if it is ready for data transfer.
-Once the device is ready, the CPU transfers data between the device and memory.
+			- CPU checks whenever Status/Flag of an I/O device is ready
 		- **Simple and straightforward:**
 			- Programmed I/O is easy to implement and understand.
-However, it can be inefficient as it ties up the CPU while waiting for I/O operations to complete.
+			- However, it can be inefficient as it ties up the CPU while waiting for I/O operations to complete.
 		- **CPU-intensive:**
-			- Since the CPU is actively involved in managing I/O, it can become a bottleneck when multiple I/O devices are present.
+			- CPU is actively involved in managing I/O, it can become a bottleneck when multiple I/O devices are present.
 	- #### Interrupt-Driven I/O
 		- **Interrupts:**
-		- `Refactor`
 			- When an I/O device is ready, it sends an interrupt signal to the CPU, which temporarily stops its current operation and services the interrupt.
 The CPU then transfers data between the device and memory.
 			- `What is the priority level though?`
 		- **Efficiency:**